vermiculus/seanallred.com/_posts/2014-05-12-where-is-latex-going.markdown

 Thus, an ideal world would have completely separate interfaces for the author, the typographer/designer, and a programmer who implements it all.
 This last interface is nearly complete as `expl3`;
-  a full-on, standardized 'API' of sorts to the underlying TeX engine.
+  a full-on, standardized programming environment written entirely in TeX and requiring only the e-TeX primitives.
 Upon this interface lies the whole of LaTeX3 concepts.

 Thus, to answer this article's question *where is LaTeX Going?*, the answer is *places*.